-The ultimate goal of our research in the Eating Disorders Program is to reach an improved understanding of eating disorders that leads to the development of new treatments for these conditions.
-Our current research includes projects in neuroimaging, medication treatment of anorexia nervosa, clinical outcomes, and endocrine and metabolic disturbances resulting from eating disorders.
+The ultimate goal of research in the Johns Hopkins Eating Disorders Program is to improve understanding of eating disorders and develop new treatments for these serious conditions.
+Our current research includes projects in neuroimaging, decision making and learning, clinical outcomes, and endocrine and metabolic disturbances resulting from eating disorders.
 We routinely seek participants to help us in these research projects.

 The studies listed below are currently actively recruiting participants.

 Johns Hopkins researchers are carrying out a study to find out whether individuals with Anorexia Nervosa learn differently.
 Females age 13-26 with or without Anorexia Nervosa may be eligible to participate.
 If eligible, participation may total 6 hours across 2 visits including completion of a computer task using immersive virtual reality.
 Participants will be compensated up to $100 for their participation.
 IRB00191605.
 If you would like more information about the study, please visit our website (https://jhucoach.org/research/#AN).
 If you are interested in participating, contact our study coordinator by phone (443-327-9864) or email (email@example.com).

 Principal Investigator: Roland R. Griffiths, Ph.D.